 “Danke” in German (Austria, Germany & Switzerland)

 Danke Austria.
 What a beautiful city you are, Vienna.
-Your parks bloom perfection and your architecture is a shining example of the Renaissance.
+Your parks bloom in perfection and your architecture is a shining example of the Renaissance.
 Your opera house filled our hearts with song and joy.
-Your pride parade and festival was a lot of fun and your restaurants and bars were delicious and relaxing.
+Your pride parade and festival were a lot of fun and your restaurants and bars were delicious and relaxing.
 Thanks for the added surprise of having one of the best Italian restaurants we’ve ever tried.
 Vienna really is a city that has everything.

 Danke Germany.
 Your Winter Markets in Berlin, Dresden, and Cologne restored our love of the holiday season.
 Your Carnival saw us dress like chickens and party with unicorns.
 How wonderfully practical and delicious of you to throw sweet treats from your floats.
 Your castle in Oberwesel was a birthday dream come true and the wine festival a very welcome surprise.
 Cruising the Rhine brought us to our first chimney cake and redefined what delicious was.

 Danke Switzerland.
 Thank you for hosting one of the best days of our lives.
 We’ll always remember the place we got engaged and celebrated our 10-year anniversary.
 You gave us our first sailing lesson on Lake Lucerne and made us crave the life of a sailor.
 You thrilled us with the heights of a gondola ride to the top of Mount Pilatus, the speed of a toboggan ride on its slopes, and a cogwheel train ride back down again.
 Your chocolate is divine and your scenery gorgeous.
 We look forward to seeing more of you soon.